Kaysi McLeod Murder: How Did She Die? Who Killed Her?

 Image Credit: Dateline

-Besides, the 19-year-old even maintained amicable relationships with most, which made her sudden demise even more shocking.
+Besides, the 19-year-old even maintained amicable relationships with all the people in her life.
 In August 2003, Scott told Lori that he was going on a hunting trip.
 Surprisingly, Kaysi vanished when he was away on that trip, which took all suspicion away from him.
 In the meantime, Lori became aware of her daughter’s disappearance when she missed a shift at Subway, even though the police saw her as an adult and refused to register a missing persons case.
 They claimed that since Kaysi was an adult, she had the right to stay away from home as long as she was not breaking the law.

 During the initial investigation, Lori assumed that Kaysi had either run away or been killed by someone who held a grudge against her.
 Furthermore, she depended on her husband, Scott Kimball, and believed he would use his FBI connections to find her daughter.
 Surprisingly, he was strangely confident of Kaysi’s survival and assured Lori that she would return safely.
 Besides, while Scott kept finding the missing girl’s belongings, including her necklace, around the house, he claimed that her makeup kit vanished from her room overnight.